EzeBernardine/100daysofcode/README.md

 This is a shorthand property that sets flex-grow, flex-shrink, and flex-basis.

------------*Preprocessor------------------*
+# POSITIONING
+The position CSS property sets how an element is positioned in a document.
+## Positioning values
+1. relative
+2. sticky
+3. fixed
+4. absolute
+5. static (default)

+ ### position: relative;
+ The element is positioned according to normal flow of the document

+ ### position: static;
+ An element with *position: static;* is not positioned in any special way; it is always positioned according to the normal flow of the page:

+# PREPROCESSOR
-A preprocessor adds an additional step before o<!--  -->ur css code its self.
+A preprocessor adds an additional step before our css code its self.
 It is usually having  a language on top css such scss or sas.
 # Reasons for writing scss instead of css
 It has a powerful capability
 1. Variability